Vaccination-v2-(4)-1

 Traditional Bullying

-As times have progressed, a better understanding of bullying behaviour and the various presented manners have become apparent.
+As time progressed, a better understanding of bullying behaviour and the various presented manners became apparent.
 Hence, the name traditional bullying has come about.

 Relational Bullying